Employment and training with the Crown Solicitor’s Office (CSO).

 CSO has established administrative officer and legal secretary pools.
 Successful applicants are placed in a pool and notified as suitable vacancies arise.
 Successful applications for the pool are valid for 12 months.

-Potential applicants are advised that the CSO administrative officer and legal secretary pools are currently closed and likely re-open in February/March of 2018.
+Potential applicants are advised that the CSO Administrative Officer and Legal Secretary pools are currently closed and likely to re-open late in 2017.

 You can receive updates about this position on the Jobs SA website.